AdvancedPhotonSource/cdi/docs/source/for_developers.rst

 Running environment
 ===================
 | When running in development environment the libraries are not loaded into conda location.
-Therefore the LD_LIBRARY_PATH/DYLD_LIBRARY_PATH must include path to arrayfire libraries and libconfig libraries.
+Therefore the LD_LIBRARY_PATH/DYLD_LIBRARY_PATH must include path to arrayfire libraries.
 | Run the following command to set the environment variable when opening a new terminal:
 ::